cosmoas13/Breednder_Kevin_DW14LQEMW/README.md

 ### Client Setup

-For the client setup, if you are using physical device to run the app, make sure your ADB drivers already installed or you can use Android Emulator from AVD (Android Virtual Device) Manager of Android Studio (_This part should be done while installing the React Native framework_)

 Before running the application, we need to configure an environtment variable for the client, let's create `.env` file in client's root project, open and edit it, then input the code below.

 ```